How to Unsubscribe from Newsletters at Scale: The Complete 2026 Guide

 - Review the list of all your newsletter subscriptions, sorted by send frequency

-- This feature shows you which senders email you most frequently.
-Start with the top offenders to make the biggest impact in the least time.
+- Gmail sorts senders by how frequently they email you.
+Start with the top offenders โ the senders emailing you most โ to make the biggest impact in the least time.

 Step-by-step process: